sharife/goldenthread-v2/site/content/tickets/_index.md

           by Hassan Abdulrazzak, Hannah Khalil, and Mona Mansour

           directed by Evren Odcikin
+        text: >-
-        text: A couple on an uncomfortable mini-break; a pair of mothers with a child who won’t wake up; and two post-COVID 19, post-Capitol riots encounters; form this new play cycle by three acclaimed Arab writers.
+          A couple on an uncomfortable mini-break; a pair of mothers with a child who won’t wake up; and two post-COVID 19, post-Capitol riots encounters; form this new play cycle by three acclaimed Arab writers.
           In Golden Thread’s unique commission, three of the company’s Resident Artists, Hassan Abdulrazzak, Hannah Khalil and Mona Mansour, reflect on the world now.

-        cta: Registration Available 7/19/2021
+          Registration Available 7/19/2021
+        cta: ""
       - title: We're All Here
         pre: Tuesday, August 17, at 7pm PDT
+        text: >-
-        text: When Maro Thompson, a widowed music teacher resolved to admitting her rapidly deteriorating mother, Zada, into a nursing home hires an impassioned artist to help clean out her childhood home, family mysteries unravel as Maro discovers her connection to Armenia’s painfully dark history.
+          When Maro Thompson, a widowed music teacher resolved to admitting her rapidly deteriorating mother, Zada, into a nursing home hires an impassioned artist to help clean out her childhood home, family mysteries unravel as Maro discovers her connection to Armenia’s painfully dark history.

+          Registration Available 7/19/2021
         subtitle: |-
           by Leslie Kalarchian

           directed by Sahar Assaf
-        cta: Registration Available 7/19/2021
+        cta: ""
 ---
 - - -